A Heyting Algebra on Dyck Paths of Type $A$ and $B$: Preliminaries

 \subsection{Join-Prime Dyck Paths}

 In general, many properties of a Heyting algebra can be understood by looking at the induced subposet of join-prime elements.
 An element $p$ in a finite lattice $\LL=(L,\leq)$ is \alert{join-prime} if $p$ is not the least element, and if for any two elements $x,y\in L$ we have that $p\leq x\vee y$ implies $p\leq x$ or $p\leq y$.
-Moreover, $p$ is \alert{join-irreducible} if for any $X\subseteq L$ with $p=\bigvee X$ it follows that $p\in X$.
-In other words, join-irreducible elements in a lattice are precisely those elements with a unique lower cover.
+Moreover, $p$ is \alert{join-irreducible} if it is not the least element, and for any $X\subseteq L$ with $p=\bigvee X$ it follows that $p\in X$.
+In other words, join-irreducible elements in a finite lattice are precisely those elements with a unique lower cover.
 We have the following straightforward result.

-\begin{lemma} If $\LL$ is a finite distributive lattice, then an element is join-prime if and only if it is join-irreducible. \end{lemma} \begin{proof} Let $\LL=(L,\leq)$ be distributive.
-If $p\in L$ is not join-irreducible, then there exist two distinct lower covers $x,y\in L$ of $p$, and we have $p=x\vee y$, but $p\not\leq x$ and $p\not\leq y$.
-Hence $p$ is not join-prime.
+\begin{lemma}[\cite{balbes74distributive}*{Theorem~III.1.2(i)}] If $\LL$ is a finite distributive lattice, then an element is join-prime if and only if it is join-irreducible. \end{lemma}